What is Deck Ledger Flashing?By Dave Kile

 The ledger board can be the Achilles heel of your home’s structure if it’s not correctly installed and protected.
-This beam of wood, which attaches your deck to your home, runs horizontally along your house’s framing.
+This beam of wood, which attaches your deck to your home, runs horizontally along with your house’s framing.
 Water can damage your ledger board and compromise both your deck and your home.
 It’s imperative that the ledger board is waterproof and protected.

 Moisture is the enemy of wood.
 Don’t skimp on flashing anywhere you have exposure on the exterior of your home: windows, doors, shingles, and decks.